Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Applications

 \subsection{2D quantum gravity}

-Among the variety of topics in which Virasoro constraints and KdV hierarchy appear together, we have chosen the case of case of 2D quantum gravity within the frameset of Conformal Field Theory.
-We do not aim to review the literature on CFT exhaustively, but to illustrate how our results may help in the understanding of some mathematical issues of the symmetries of that theory (e.g. the partition function).
-Thus, our main references for this section will be~\cite{KSU,Douglas,DVV,KacSchwarz,Kon}.
-We shall see that the Lie algebras considered by those authors correspond, in the fermionic formulation, to representations of ${\mathcal W}^+$ on $V=\C((z))$ which fit into the approach offered in \S\ref{sec:representationWitt}.
-Further, the data $h(z),c,b(z)$ of Theorem~\ref{thm:VirasoroSubAlg} will be written down explicitly.
+\looseness=1 Among the variety of topics in which Virasoro constraints and KdV hierarchy appear together, we have chosen the case of case of 2D quantum gravity within the framework of conformal f\/ield theory.
+We do not aim to review the literature on CFT exhaustively, but to illustrate how our results may help in the understanding of some mathematical issues of the symmetries of that theory (e.g., the partition function).
+Thus, our main references for this section will be~\cite{DVV,Douglas,KacSchwarz,KSU,Kon}.
+We shall see that the Lie algebras considered by those authors correspond, in the fermionic formulation, to representations of~${\mathcal W}^+$ on $V={\mathbb C}((z))$ which f\/it into the approach of\/fered in Section~\ref{sec:representationWitt}.
+Further, the data $h(z)$, $c$, $b(z)$ of Theorem~\ref{thm:VirasoroSubAlg} will be written down explicitly.

-Recall that the bosonization isomorphism, a.k.a. boson-fermion correspondence (e.g. \cite[Lecture 5]{KacRa}, \cite[\S2]{KSU}), establishes an $\C$-linear isomorphism $B$ between $\Lambda^{\frac{\infty}{2}}\C((z))$ and $\C[[t_1,t_2,\ldots]]$ that preserves charge and degree.
-It is well known that $B$ can be explicitly expressed in different flavors such as Schur polynomials, Matrix integrals or Laplace transforms.
-Therefore, conjugating by $B$, any operator on the boson Fock space, $\C[[t_1,t_2,\ldots]]$, can be understood as an operator on the fermion Fock space, $\Lambda^{\frac{\infty}{2}}\C((z))$.
-It is worth noticing that if we are given an algebra of operators on the boson Fock space that is isomorphic to the Virasoro algebra (or to ${\mathcal W}^+$), then the algebra generated by their conjugations w.r.t. $B$ is also isomorphic to the Virasoro algebra (or to ${\mathcal W}^+$).
-As an example, we refer readers to \cite[Table 1]{Kaz} where an explicit description on how the same operator acts on both spaces is given.
+Recall that the bosonization isomorphism, a.k.a.\ boson-fermion correspondence (e.g., \cite[Lecture~5]{KacRa}, \cite[Section~2]{KSU}), establishes an ${\mathbb C}$-linear isomorphism~$B$ between $\Lambda^{\frac{\infty}{2}}{\mathbb C}((z))$ and ${\mathbb C}[[t_1,t_2,\ldots]]$ that preserves charge and degree.
+It is well known that $B$ can be explicitly expressed in dif\/ferent f\/lavors such as Schur polynomials, Matrix integrals or Laplace transforms.
+Therefore, conjugating by $B$, any operator on the bosonic Fock space, ${\mathbb C}[[t_1,t_2,\ldots]]$, can be understood as an operator on the fermionic Fock space, $\Lambda^{\frac{\infty}{2}}{\mathbb C}((z))$.
+It is worth noticing that if we are given an algebra of operators on the bosonic Fock space that is isomorphic to the Virasoro algebra (or to~${\mathcal W}^+$), then the algebra generated by their conjugations w.r.t.~$B$ is also isomorphic to the Virasoro algebra (or to~${\mathcal W}^+$).
+As an example, we refer readers to \cite[Table~1]{Kaz} where an explicit description on how the same operator acts on both spaces is given.